-Episcopal Relief & Development is partnering with the Anglican Church of the Province of Melanesia (ACOM) to reduce disaster risk, promote climate-adaptive agricultural techniques and strengthen the local economy through savings groups and small business development.
+Episcopal Relief & Development is partnering with the Anglican Church of the Province of Melanesia (ACOM) to reduce disaster risk, promote climate-adaptive agricultural techniques and strengthen the local economy in Melanesia through savings groups and small business development.
 Our microfinance programs empower women by helping them to establish autonomy and actively participate in decision-making in their households.
 By supporting women to change their economic situation, we help strengthen entire communities.

-ACOM is leading community-based efforts in Vanuatu to improve the environment and local food supply by planting trees to combat erosion and promoting innovative small-scale farming techniques that maximize crop variety and use of available land.
-Savings with Education (SwE) groups offer opportunities for individuals to build up their savings and access microfinance services for small business development.
-The groups also discuss and take action on local environmental and social issues.
+ACOM is leading community-based efforts in Vanuatu specifically to improve the environment and local food supply by planting trees to combat erosion and promoting innovative small-scale farming techniques that maximize crop variety and use of available land.
+Savings groups offer opportunities for individuals to build up their savings, access microfinance services for small business development, and discuss and take action on local environmental and social issues.
 The groups organize also for disaster risk reduction in their communities.

 Our work with Women focuses on helping communities promote the rights of women and children and move toward the vision that everyone deserves a life free from violence in a society where they are treated with dignity and respect.
 Only then can communities truly heal and thrive.